Benefits

 -

-Quota Limit: The system clearly displays the Researcher’s remaining quota (e.g., “1 of 2 requests remaining”).
+- The platform displays your remaining RaR quota (e.g., “1 of 2 requests remaining”).